totalnoMartina/aromatic-experience/README.md

 * Django
 * Python

-Django is a framework, relational database i postgres, check for heroku to share more details
+Django is a framework, relational database is postgres, check for heroku to share more details

 # Testing